 Direct Line only sells insurance through our website or over the phone.
-We do not sell on social media sites so do not buy through these.
+We don't sell on social media sites, so don't buy through these.
 Go direct to insurers you trust instead.

 If you want to check the cost of cover across other insurers, use a comparison site which is registered with the Financial Conduct Authority (FCA).

-If you use a broker, make sure they are trustworthy
+If you use a broker, make sure they're trustworthy

 Don’t buy via a broker who’s advertising on social media, especially if the deal sounds too good to be true.
 Reputable brokers conduct themselves within a framework set out by the Financial Conduct Authority (FCA).